 - supervising large investment firms carrying out bank-like activities in the same way as credit institutions within the Single Supervisory Mechanism (SSM) framework

-- the development of sovereign bond-backed securities (SBBS) (legislative proposal expected May 2018)
+- the development of sovereign bond-backed securities (SBBS)

 In his September 2017 State of the Union address, Jean-Claude Juncker also set out his view that all Member States should be encouraged to join the Banking Union.

 Looking beyond 2019